danfeder/bolt_v2/memory-bank/review/backend_refactoring_plan.md

   - Successfully integrated existing `UnifiedSolver` with new architecture via adapter pattern
   - March 2, 2025: Started improving testing infrastructure with enhanced genetic experiment tests
   - March 2, 2025: Improved test coverage of visualization module from 6% to 80%
+  - March 2, 2025: Improved test coverage of meta_optimizer.py module from ~40% to 84%
+  - March 2, 2025: Improved test coverage of chromosome.py module from 75% to 94%
+  - **Output**: Solid foundation for further refactoring

 #### Phase 2: Core Refactoring (3-4 weeks) - **Status**: [ ]
 - Refactor UnifiedSolver and constraint system - **Status**: [ ]